aminnairi/prophecy/README.md

 - Add support for the Ambiant Light Sensor Web API
 - Add support for the Magnetometer Web API
 - Add support for the Gyroscope/Accelerometer Web API
-- Add support for the Clipboard Web API
 - Add support for the Screen Orientation Web API
-- Add support for the Session Storage Web API
 - Add support for the NFC Web API
 - Add support for the Operating System Node.js API
 - Add support for the DNS Node.js API